 Unless otherwise noted, resources are available at every Wichita Public Library location and through this website.
-Wichita Public Library card required.
+For off-site access, most require login with your Wichita Public Library card.
 Additional resources are offered by the State Library of Kansas.

 Provides access to more than 400 million records spanning the U.S. and beyond, including one of the most extensive online collections of early American records, and the largest searchable collection of published genealogical research journals and magazines.
 Emphasis on English, New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont), New York, Pennsylvania, and Virginia materials.